Documentation

 • hermes provisions a Hermes sandbox. kagent writes Hermes configuration and environment files into the sandbox and wires supported messaging channels into Hermes environment variables.

-All three backends share the same top-level AgentHarness shape: backend, optional description, optional image, optional env, optional network, optional modelConfigRef, and optional channels.
+Both backends share the same top-level AgentHarness shape: backend, required substrate, optional description, optional image, optional env, optional modelConfigRef, and optional channels.

 Create an OpenClaw harness#

-The following resource creates an OpenClaw harness and lets it reach the OpenAI and Slack APIs.
+The following resource creates an OpenClaw harness on Agent Substrate.

 apiVersion: kagent.dev/v1alpha2